OpenBB-finance/OpenBB/website/content/platform/faqs/installation_updates.md

 <details><summary>Do I have to use Miniconda?</summary>

 There are certain dependencies which are sourced exclusively from the `conda-forge` directory.
 Other virtual environment managers, such a `venv`, may not solve the environment properly, resulting in failed package installations or incorrect builds.
-We highly recommend using Miniconda as the Python virtual environment manager for installing the OpenBB SDK.
+We highly recommend using Miniconda as the Python virtual environment manager for installing the OpenBB Platform.

 </details>